Regalis/cpp23-embedded/README.md

 This project is at it's very early stage.
 Things may be brutally rewritten, reorganized without any remorse.

+# MCU selected for this experiment

+I have decided to use `RP2040` from the **Raspberry Pi** as a main microcontroller for this experiment.
+It was a rather difficult (but necessary) choice because the `RP2040` is not easy to use when it comes to real bare metal programming.
+Mainly because it has a complicated boot method due to the lack of built-in flash memory.
+This significantly raised the entry barrier.

+Everything you see in this repository is a result of **real bare metal programming** in C++23.
+Everything is written from scratch without **any external dependencies**.
+I mean everything...
+Including **linker scripts**, **memory map** and even **bootloader**.

 # Basic assumptions and goals

 The final library/framework should comply with the following assumptions: